What is the current enrollment of Trinity Christian School?

 How do you divide your campuses and grades?

 TCS offers Pre-K - 3rd grade at the Elementary School campus at 7002 Canton Avenue, Lubbock, Texas.
 Grades 4-6 are situated at the Elementary School Campus located at 6701 University Avenue (South Campus).
 The JH/HS is located at 6701 University Avenue (North Campus).

 How are your teachers qualified to teach my child?

 Our teachers meet the standards for certification through the Association of Christian Schools International, which requires a four-year degree with a certain number of credits in educational and biblical courses.
 These credits must be renewed over time.
-Additionally, most of our teachers hold state teaching licenses, and a number hold graduate degrees (30% hold advanced degrees, including three with earned doctorates).
+Additionally, most of our teachers hold state teaching licenses, and a number hold graduate degrees.
 All teachers and support staff of Trinity Christian School are born-again believers who are committed to the philosophy of Christian education.

 Do you offer a nursery program?

 A program, called the Trinity Early Education Center (EEC), is offered for infants ages 10 weeks to four years of age.
 It is available Monday through Friday from 7:30 a.m. to 5:30 p.m.
 You may choose all five days or a combination of those days.
 Trinity's EEC program is one of the largest in the city and has a well-trained staff who believe God has given them a desire and ability to minister to your children, while you work - or even just enjoy a few days out.
 For more information, call 806.791.8004.